 If you want to try these, just be aware that there is no clear evidence to support these methods as effective ways to quit smoking.Methods proven to be effective include nicotine replacement therapy, prescription medications and support from a health professional or Quitline counsellor.

-And what’s more, by law e-cigarettes are considered the same as tailor cigarettes.
+And while some people may believe e-cigarettes help in quitting smoking, there is not enough evidence to back that claim.
+For that reason, the Australian Register of Therapeutic Goods has not approved any e-cigarettes for sale to help people quit smoking.
+And what’s more, by law, e-cigarettes are considered the same as tobacco cigarettes.
 So, where you can legally use and smoke them is exactly the same as cigarettes anyway.More on e-cigs

-More than half of all Australian smokers mistakenly believe that weaker tasting cigarettes described as ‘gold’, ‘smooth’, ‘silver’ or ‘fine (previously known as ‘light’ and ‘mild’ cigarettes) are less dangerous.
-There is no evidence that smokers of weaker cigarettes have less risk of smoking-caused diseases than smokers of other cigarettes.
+More than half of all Australian smokers mistakenly believe that low-tar or low-nicotine cigarettes marketed as ‘gold’, ‘smooth’, ‘silver’ or ‘fine (previously known as ‘light’ and ‘mild’ cigarettes) are less dangerous than regular cigarettes.
+However, there is no evidence that this is the case.

-Research shows that there is little difference in the levels of nicotine, carbon monoxide and other toxins inhaled by smokers of weaker cigarettes compared to smokers of regular cigarettes.
-This is because smokers generally take more frequent and deeper puffs of these cigarettes to get the amount of nicotine they are used to.
+Research shows that there is little difference in the levels of nicotine, carbon monoxide and other toxins inhaled by smokers of so-called low-tar and low-nicotine cigarettes compared to smokers of regular cigarettes.
+This is because smokers generally take more frequent and deeper puffs of these ‘lighter’ cigarettes to get the amount of nicotine they are used to.

 The same applies to using filters or filter blocking products.
 There is no such thing as a safe cigarette.